 Yes, if you make a mistake, you can lift up and re-stick.
 However, the more you do this, the more it loses its stick.
 So carefully applying the sheet the first (or maybe the second) time is highly advisable.

-I bought sticky tile that is “3-D,” so the texture is like real subway tile.
+I bought sticky tile that is “3-D,” so the texture is like real subway tiles.
 It comes in 12 inch square sheets in a pack of 10.
-Therefore, you are not applying individual tiles but a sheet of tiles.
+Therefore, you are not applying individual tiles but a square foot sheet of tiles.

 Living with Sticky Tile Backsplash